-It is common to find in smaller residential building projects that there is no formal written agreement been made between the homeowner and the builder.
-Instead, the requirements for a contract to exist (offer, acceptance, consideration and intention to create legal relations) are satisfied through a combination of quotations, exchanges of emails, telephone calls, meetings and invoices.
+It is common to find in smaller residential building projects that there is no formal written agreement.
+This would be made between the homeowner and the builder.
+Instead, the requirements for a contract to exist, (offer, acceptance, consideration and intention to create legal relations) are satisfied through a combination of quotations.
+Though exchanges of emails, telephone calls, meetings and invoices.

-For that reason, it is important to make sure you have spent the time ensuring an appropriate contract that details your project is in place before work is started it could help avoid expensive and time-consuming disputes at a later stage if issues or disputes arise during the work.
+For that reason, it is important to make sure you have spent the time ensuring an appropriate contract.
+One that details your project is in place before work is started.
+It could help avoid expensive and time-consuming disputes at a later stage, if issues or disputes arise during the work.

 Two of the most common causes for dispute in any construction project are variations and delay.

-Finally, you can also have homeowners deciding to take on responsibility for some or entire project themselves, so in effect directly hiring a number of different contractors for different parts of the project, in particular for more “creative” elements of the works.
+Finally, you can also have homeowners deciding to take on responsibility for some or entire project themselves.
+In effect directly hiring a number of different contractors for different parts of the project, in particular for more “creative” elements of the works.

-Another common approach is to omit elements of the project as it is progressing and source an alternative “specialist” to carry out that part of the project.
-This just multiplies the problems above, and can also create causation issues about which of several contractors are responsible for a particular delay or loss.
+Another common approach is to omit elements of the project as it is progressing.
+Source an alternative “specialist” to carry out that part of the project.
+This just multiplies the problems above.
+It can also create causation issues about which of several contractors are responsible for a particular delay, or loss.

 Standard form contracts such as JCT suite of contracts ( are freely downloadable using this link https://www.jctltd.co.uk/useful-documents.

 Building Contract and Consultancy Agreement for a Home Owner/Occupier (HO/C and HO/CA);